jolozano/blueOcean/README.md

 ## Install

-  * Create authorization credentials
+  * Create authorization credentials.
+Go to [Google documentation](https://developers.google.com/identity/protocols/oauth2/javascript-implicit-flow#oauth-2.0-endpoints) for a set up guide.

-  * Update .env file with your Client ID provided to you when creating your application credentials.
-Go to [Google Log-In Docs](https://developers.google.com/identity/sign-in/web/sign-in) for a set up guide.
+  * Update .env file with your Client ID provided to you when creating your application credentials

 ---------------------------------------------------